Oasis Of The Seas last position

 In summer 2019, the ship is homeported in Barcelona for Western Mediterranean roundtrips (first time since 2014).
 The 7-day itineraries visit Palma de Mallorca, Marseille, Florence, Civitavecchia-Rome and Naples.

-Oasis Of The Seas has a total of 2706 cabins (of which 194 Suites, 1793 Balcony rooms, 716 connecting) in 43 grades.
-Most Oasis of the Seas staterooms are 170-sq.foot insides (498).
-46 are the wheelchair accessible rooms.
-The largest aboard Oasis of the Seas are the Royal Loft Suites (149 m2).
-The new “Royal Suite Class” booking category (suite accommodations only) provides Oasis' highest paying passengers with the ultimate all-inclusive cruise experience of Royal Caribbean, marked by Coastal Kitchen exclusive access, 24-hour personal butler service, included gratuities, all-inclusive drinks, free Internet and thermal suite unlimited access.
+Oasis OTS has a total of 2793 staterooms (of which 196 Suites, 1793 Balcony rooms, 716 connecting) in 44 cabin grades.
+Most of the staterooms are 170-ft2 Interior (498) and 46 are wheelchair-accessible.
+The largest cabins are the Royal Loft Suites (149 m2).
+The new “Royal Suite Class” cabin category (suite accommodations only) provides highest-paying passengers with Royal Caribbean's ultimate all-inclusive cruise experience, marked by Coastal Kitchen exclusive access, 24-hour personal butler service, included gratuities, all-inclusive drink package (complimentary), free Internet and thermal suite unlimited access.

 Shipboard dining options - Food and Drinks

-The cruise liner features new-to-Royal Caribbean types of dining venues (25 onboard dining options total, 14 of which complimentary, with room-service included) that range from spa cuisine to elaborately staged meals and wine pairings.
-Oasis of the Seas' guests won't be disappointed if they choose to eat in the free restaurants: the service, quality and variety are exceptional, especially in the main dining rooms.
-The “American Icon Grill” offers a la carte open seating breakfast and lunch, “Brasserie 30” menu, and two assigned dinner seatings, as well as increadible Private Dining area.
+The cruise liner features new-to-Royal Caribbean types of dining venues (25 onboard dining options total, 14 of which complementary, with room-service, included) that range from spa cuisine to elaborately staged meals and wine pairings.
+Oasis of the Seas' guests won't be disappointed if they choose to eat in the free restaurants: the service, quality, and variety are exceptional, especially in the main dining rooms.
+The “American Icon Grill” offers a la carte open seating breakfast and lunch, “Brasserie 30” menu, and two assigned dinner seatings, as well as incredible Private Dining area.
 The 58-seat Cafe Promenade is a 24-hour spot in ship's Royal Promenade.
-The cafe serves up cookies, brownies, small sandwiches and coffee.
+The cafe serves up cookies, brownies, small sandwiches, and coffee.
 The Cafe Promenade is also one of the several spots to grab free Seattle's Best Coffee.

 Follows the complete list of Oasis of the Seas restaurants and food bars.